tomcat-slf4j-logback/tomcat9-slf4j-logback/README.md

     mvn clean install

-Tomcat versions for 7, 8.5, and 9 will build.
-Tomcat 6 and 8 is no longer provided on repo.
+Tomcat version for 9 build.

 And move tomcat-juli JAR for your tomcat version from `target` directory to `$CATALINA_HOME/bin` directory.